 - 5 brat or hoagie buns

-- Preheat a grill over medium-low heat.
+- For the brats: Preheat a grill over medium-low heat.
 Grill brats 15 - 20 minutes, turning frequently until browned and center registers 160 degrees.

 - To assemble the sandwiches place one brat on each of the buns, top with onions and cheddar cheese sauce, serve warm.